-Butterworth (1991) has shown that at approximately 6 months, infants will begin to follow a caregiver's gaze to the correct side of the body, that is, the child can distinguish between the caregiver looking to the left and the caregiver looking to the right (see Fig. 7).
+Butterworth [8] has shown that at approximately 6 months, infants will begin to follow a caregiver's gaze to the correct side of the body, that is, the child can distinguish between the caregiver looking to the left and the caregiver looking to the right (see Figure 7).
 Over the next three months, their accuracy increases so that they can roughly determine the angle of gaze.
 At 9 months, the child will track from the caregiver's eyes along the angle of gaze until a salient object is encountered.
 Even if the actual object of attention is further along the angle of gaze, the child is somehow "stuck" on the first object encountered along that path.
 Butterworth labels this the "ecological" mechanism of joint visual attention, since it is the nature of the environment itself that completes the action.
-It is not until 12 months that the child will
+It is not until 12 months that the child will reliably attend to the distal object regardless of its order in the scan path.
+This "geometric" stage indicates that the infant can successfully determine not only the angle of gaze but also the vergence.
+However, even at this stage, infants will only exhibit gaze following if the distal object is within their field of view.
+They will not turn to look behind them, even if the angle of gaze from the caregiver would warrant such an action.
+Around 18 months, the infant begins to enter a "representational" stage in which it will follow gaze angles outside its own field of view, that is, it somehow represents the angle of gaze and the presence of objects outside its own view.

-Figure 7.
+Fig. 7.
 Proposed developmental progression of gaze following adapted from Butterworth (1991).
 At 6 months, infants show sensitivity only to the side that the caregiver is gazing.
 At 9 months, infants show a particular strategy of scanning along the line of gaze for salient objects.
 By one year, the child can recognize the vergence of the caregiver's eyes to localize the distal target, but will not orient if that object is outside the field of view until 18 months of age.